-The research notes presented on this blog are the prelude of the monograph on lynx ecology we would like to publish.
-The book will bear the title: ‘Population ecology of the lynx (Lynx lynx) in Belarus: lessons learned from former and new methodological approaches’.
+The research notes presented on this blog are the prelude of a comprehensive monograph on lynx ecology we would like to publish.

-The subtitle emphasises the fact that the results are gained through a combination of traditional and new research methods.
-In recent years, the directed use of camera traps in combination with tracking (a very ancient but extremely valuable technique of studying animals) has delivered us plenty of new knowledge.
-We could never acquire this knowledge solely by using common practice zoological research techniques such as telemetry.
+The results that will be published in the book are gained through a combination of traditional and new research methods.
+In recent years, the directed, ‘smart’ use of camera traps in combination with track reading (a very ancient but extremely valuable technique of studying animals) has delivered us plenty of new knowledge which we could have never obtained by solely using common practice zoological research methods such a telemetry.

 Throughout the book, the text will be richly illustrated with camera trap pictures and pictures of habitats, tracks and signs of activity, revealing stories and providing insights into the life of this secretive and enigmatic felid.

-Donations for the publishing of the book are welcome.
+Donations for the book are welcome.
 More info in the ‘How to help’ section.

 Because our new methodical approach soon revealed aspects of the life of lynxes which were completely unknown before, we wanted to share the main new findings and hypotheses earlier and decided to publish them in a pilot book.

 After an introduction, description of the study areas, and methodology chapter, each chapter starts with a statement based on our findings, the statement is followed by a short literature review regarding the topic, an assumption on why the topic has not been studied yet, and finally our own data and information sources, among which many photo documentations.